Gorgias Salesforce integration: A complete overview for 2026

 Method 2: Custom API development

-For bigger companies with deeper pockets, the other option is to build a custom integration from scratch using the Gorgias and Salesforce APIs.
-This means hiring developers to create a solution that’s perfectly tailored to how your business works.
+For teams with specific requirements, the other option is to build a custom integration using the Gorgias and Salesforce APIs.
+This allows you to create a solution tailored exactly to your unique business logic.

 -